andrecsilva/gdraw/README.md

 A small collection of mini-libraries and scripts to draw graphs:

 `xnumber.hpp` - Template library over the BOOST Graph Library that calculates the crossing number cr(G) of a graph G and "draws" (i.e. output vertices coordinates) graphs.
-For now it works only for cr(G)=1.
 It uses small improvement of the usual naive algorithm.

 `util.hpp` - Has a bunch of useful functions.